Home » Denmark » 10 Best Tips & Things to do in the Faroe Islands (+ itinerary)

 Once there a hike to the lighthouse should be on you list – from here you can snap the best photo of Mykines!

-9) Traditional Faroese cuisine with locals (Day 6/7)
+9. Traditional Faroese cuisine (Day 6/7)

 The local cuisine is better than many think – a “heimablídni”-dinner is a great way to experience it.
 If you decide to go for it you'll have a very exclusive dinner right in the home of a faroese farmer family – a very special cultural experience.